Malvado996/Portfolio-project-1/portfolio_update_v1/README.md

 I added an additional page, styling to the profile pic, and under the Experience page a new element with text and an extra image.

-Thanks for taking a look at my work, have a great day!
+Thanks for taking a look at my work, have a great day! -Phil